MLTransfer/MLEncrypt-Research/README.md

 Note: Our script features very verbose logging to TensorBoard.
 Enable this by passing `-tb` to the run command.

+Note: TensorBoard logging does not currently work with XLA.
+Comment out the image summaries for weights if you want to use XLA with TensorBoard logging.

 ### CPU

 ```zsh